FunPolice23/Project-Zomboid-Mod-Checker/README.md

-🧟 PZ Mod Compatibility Checker – Build 42 Edition
+🧟 # PZ Mod Compatibility Checker – Build 42 Edition

 The most accurate and user-friendly tool to check if your Project Zomboid mods will work on Build 42 (including the latest unstable patches).
 After the massive Build 42 update, thousands of mods broke because of changed Java methods, removed Lua events, deprecated hooks, and fragile calls.
 This tool scans your mod like the game does and tells you what needs fixing — before you waste time testing in-game.

-What It Does:
+#What It Does

 It performs a complete compatibility audit on any mod:

 Java analysis (.jar or decompiled folder) — detects missing classes, changed method signatures, removed fields, visibility issues, and inheritance problems using real bytecode parsing.
 Lua analysis (client/server/shared scripts) — catches deprecated events, fragile calls (getPlayer, SandboxVars, getCore, etc.), and old hooks that were removed in B42.
 Shows color-coded results (red = critical errors, orange = warnings) with exact file:line locations.

-Key Features
+# Key Features

 30 beautiful themes (Dark Classic, Neon Cyber, Sunset Orange, Purple Teal Fusion, Crimson Gold, and many more mixed palettes) Full Workshop scanner with smart caching — scans 1000+ mods in seconds and remembers them